IgG4-related ophthalmic disease: Symptoms

 Symptoms, if any, can be mild even in the presence of significant swelling or masses.

 Lacrimal gland involvement may cause swelling of the upper eyelid, or proptosis if there is severe swelling.
 Other orbital masses or inflammation can result in visual disturbance (blurred vision, double vision, visual field impairment), restricted eye movements, pain or discomfort, numbness in the distribution of the supraorbital and/or infraorbital nerves, or proptosis.

 IgG4-related ophthalmic disease has been estimated to account for approximately 25% of all cases of proptosis, eyelid swelling and other features of orbital swelling.

-Cause

 Diagnosis

 The extent of inflammation that can occur in IgG4-ROD is well demonstrated on magnetic resonance imaging (MRI).

 Infraorbital nerve enlargement (IONE) is considered to be a particularly suspicious sign of IgG4-ROD, but seems to occur only when inflammation is in direct contact with the infraorbital canal.
 IONE is defined as the infraorbital nerve diameter being greater than the optic nerve diameter in the coronal plane.